Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 Gregory K. Peters - Co-CEO, President & Director

 • Yes.
-I think stepping back, it's useful to start with we've got a lot of work to grow this business and the first priority that we're focused on is scale.
+I think stepping back, it's useful to start with, we've got a lot of work to grow this business and the first priority that we're focused on is scale.
 We know that reach is one of the predominant considerations that advertisers have when they think about where to go to spend their dollars.
 We want to be in that top list.

-• Job #2 is we've got a really solid list of advertiser-facing features that are not in that innovation category that are really more following a well-trodden path.
+• Job number two is we've got a really solid list of advertiser-facing features that are not in that innovation category that are really more following a well-trodden path.
 We're rolling those out.
 These are things like verification, they're measurement, they're targeting.
 I'd actually include in that bucket building out our go-to-market and sales capabilities in every country so that we can serve more advertisers and serve them more effectively.

 • So there's a bunch of very straightforward work.
 These follow in this well-established path.
 We just need to do the work.
 We know we can do it, so it's heads down and execute.